alan-turing-institute/trustchain/docs/use-cases.md

 ## Data Provenance

-Trustchain enables anybody to check the authenticity and provenance of data and digital media, by verifying its integrity and the identity of its original source.
+Trustchain enables anybody to check the authenticity and provenance of data and digital media by verifying its integrity and the identity of its original source.

 Every news article, every image, every video could be signed by the original publisher, to prove it has not been modified or tampered with since its release.
 And because Trustchain is open and decentralised, this ability is available to everyone, not just large content providers.